Skip to Content

 titanic vs modern cruise ship size comparison

-The largest cruise ship for Royal Caribbean has double the number of passenger decks as the Titanic had.
+The largest cruise ship for Royal Caribbean has over double the number of passenger decks as the Titanic had.

 For the purpose of this comparison the decks mentioned are accessible passenger decks, the ships may have more decks which are off limits to guests.